Static vs WordPress: Choosing Hosting After Buying a Domain

 - Wrong upload directory: Ensure files are in public_html or the root directory the host expects.

-- Permission or ownership errors on VPS: Use sudo chown -R www-data:www-data /var/www/site
+- Permission or ownership errors on VPS: Use

-- Broken deploy hook: Check build logs on Netlify/Vercel for errors and adjust build command.
+sudo chown -R www-data:www-data /var/www/site - Broken deploy hook: Check build logs on Netlify/Vercel for errors and adjust build command.

 ⏱️ ~10 minutes

-Secure the site with SSL and configure redirects
+Step 6: Secure the Site with SSL

 Action: